Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2002, North Korea repatriated five Japanese.
 Since then, Tokyo has called on Pyongyang to release the remaining 12.

-In related news, this past weekend, South Korean President Yoon Suk Yeol appointed Kim Yung Ho, a scholar known for his hardline stance on North Korea, as head of the country's Unification Ministry.
+In related news, this past weekend, South Korean President Yoon Suk Yeol appointed Kim Yung Ho, a prominent scholar known for his hardline stance on North Korea, as head of the country's Unification Ministry.

-According to Mr. Yoon, it is time for the Ministry of Unification to “fulfill its responsibilities in accordance with the constitutional principle that unification must be based on a liberal democratic order.”
+According to Mr. Yoon, it is time for the Ministry of Unification to "fulfill its responsibilities in accordance with the Constitutional principle that unification must be based on a liberal democratic order."

 Source